Azure/Enterprise-Scale-for-AVS/well-architected/design-areas/security.md

 centralized management and governance for servers, Azure ARC, gives you a single pane glass view to applying updates and hotfixes in Azure, On-Premises, and AVS for a consistent management experience.

 ### Recommendations
-- Configure Azure VMware Solution guest VMs as Azure Arc-enabled Servers by using one of the following methods.

-- Azure Connected Machine agent deployment options
+- Configure Azure VMware Solution guest VMs as Azure Arc-enabled Servers by using one of the following methods: Azure Connected Machine agent deployment options

 - Deploy Arc for Azure VMware Solution (Preview)